VILLA IN OLGIATA

 PROJECT BACKGROUND

-Despite the suburbanization, the residential lots are still surrounded by several semi-wild remnants of the original rural landscape.
-Very old oak trees and umbrella pines dominate the skyline everywhere and are preserved and protected, even within the private villas' land.
+Despite suburbanization, residential lots remain framed by semi-wild remnants of the rural landscape.
+Ancient oaks and umbrella pines dominate the skyline and are preserved as defining features, protected even within the grounds of private villas.

 EXISTING CONDITIONS

-When we joined the project, the villa building was under renovation.
-The large lindens and evergreen oak trees had been trimmed and disfigured.
-In the backyard, the large umbrella pines had been removed because they were arguably unhealthy and jeopardized the use of the future pool area.
-As a result, two neighboring imposing buildings were in full view from the residence, compromising the family’s privacy.
+When we joined the project, the villa was under renovation.
+The mature lindens and evergreen oaks had been severely trimmed and disfigured, while the umbrella pines in the backyard were removed after being deemed unhealthy and incompatible with the planned pool area.
+Their removal exposed two imposing neighboring buildings, leaving the residence without privacy.

 EXISTING GRADES AND DEMOLITION PLAN